MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/concepts/script-license-acceptance.md

 ---
 ms.date:  06/09/2017
-schema:  2.0.0
-keywords:  powershell
 title:  Requiring license acceptance for scripts
+description: The article explains how to work with scripts published in the PowerShell Gallery that require acceptance of an end user license.
 ---
 # Requiring license acceptance for scripts

 License Acceptance is not supported for scripts.
 However, the scenario where a script depends on a module that requires license acceptance is supported.

-Script commands(Install-Script/Save-Script/Update-Script) support a new parameter -AcceptLicense that behaves as though user saw the license.
-If -AcceptLicense is not specified; the user will be shown license.txt for dependent module and prompted to accept the license.
+The PowerShellGet script commands support the parameter **AcceptLicense** that behaves as though user saw the license.
+If **AcceptLicense** is not specified the user is shown the `license.txt` file for dependent module and prompted to accept the license.

 ## EXAMPLES

 ### Example 1: Install Script with dependencies requiring license acceptance

 Script 'ScriptRequireLicenseAcceptance' depends on module 'ModuleRequireLicenseAcceptance'.
 User is prompted to Accept License.

 ```PowerShell
 PS> Install-Script -Name ScriptRequireLicenseAcceptance